Wedding Guest Dress Code Guide: Complete Resource

 Men should consider suits worn with or without ties or opt for a well-fitted blazer with dress slacks and polished shoes.

-Your outfit color should reflect the event's timing—lighter shades work well for daytime celebrations, while deeper hues suit evening affairs.
+Your outfit colour should reflect the event's timing—lighter shades work well for daytime celebrations, while deeper hues suit evening affairs.
 Remember, while semi-formal attire is less dressy than cocktail attire, you'll still want to maintain a put-together appearance.

 Consider the season when selecting fabrics—choose breathable materials for summer weddings and richer textures for winter celebrations.
 When in doubt, it's better to appear slightly overdressed than too casual.